gustafn/docker-ns/examples/openacs-org/README.md

 * internal-only (not exposed on host)
 * used by `nssmtpd` inside OpenACS
-* shares TLS certificate with OpenACS
+* reads TLS certificate from the managed certificate store

 ---